neilwashere/hearty/README.md

 The application has several concerns:

 - Streaming data sourcing
+This is configured as a background service that will startup and shutdown gracefully on application lifecycle.
+This is messy and has to deal with connection retries and so on.
+It's one responsibility is to do whatever necessary to retrieve (valid) messages and pass them on.

 - Data persistence
 - Data streaming for client applications (see next)
 - Basic HTML serving for frontend charts